-The subjects still look great, the light is still flattering, yet it feels incomplete.
+The subjects still look great, and the light is still flattering, yet it feels incomplete.

-Generally, fashion and beauty photography will use this ratio to make their subject look flawless (no wrinkles, acne, pores, etc).
+Generally, fashion and beauty photographers will use this ratio to make their subjects look flawless (no wrinkles, acne, pores, etc).

 Yet the light is so soft, which creates the perfect ambiance for child photography.
 It makes the image feel a bit innocent and pure.

-With a two stop difference between the lights and shadows, there’s the 4:1 ratio.
+With a two-stop difference between the lights and shadows, there’s a 4:1 ratio.
 This is the most commonly used light ratio for portraits.